 Approaching the memorial, I honestly didn’t know what to expect.
 The whole-time curiosity was definitely flowing through my head.
-Fortunately, I was privileged to have an intelligent tour guide named Adam.
-Before actually visiting the site, Adam explained how Germany was divided into the east and the west.
-East and west what does that mean?
-I always thought Germany was always one country!
-However, west Berlin was occupied by was occupied by the British, French, and Americans whereas the west was occupied by the soviets.
-Also, that the wall was always under construction.
-I found that to be extremely interesting.
+Fortunately, I was privileged to have a knowledgeable tour guide named Adam.
+Before actually visiting the site, Adam explained how after WWII, Germany was divided into the East and the West.
+East and West what does that mean?
+I always thought Germany was one country!
+However, as I was to learn, West Berlin was occupied by the British, French, and Americans whereas the East was occupied by the Soviets.
+Also, I was surprised to learn that from the time of its construction, the wall was always under construction until 1989 when communist rule in East Germany came to an end and the wall was dismantled.
 At this moment, I realized that not only is this going to be a fascinating experience but also an enormous educational one.
-After Adam had finished giving us a generalized summary of the Berlin wall we proceeded to the memorial.
+After Adam had finished giving us a generalized summary of the history of the Berlin Wall we proceeded to the actual memorial.

-The story of the young boy was an interesting scenario because he was not even German.
-His death also portrays the fear of the wall towards the citizens of Berlin.
+The story of the young boy was moving.
+His death also symbolizes the fear the wall instilled in the citizens of Berlin.
 This boy was playing outside with a ball with a couple of friends just like any child would.
 As they were playing the ball fell into the river which was an off-limits zone.
 Unfortunately, the boy fell into the river and was unable to swim.
 As he frantically called for help groups of people watched.
 These bystanders were not willing to go into the water to save the boy due to the risk of being shot.
-The boy died and this imagery of a child drowning while people were terrified of saving him for they feared that their own lives would be taken really shows the horrors that came about due to this wall.
+The boy died and this imagery of a child drowning while people were terrified of saving him for they feared that their own lives shows the horrors that came about due to this wall.
 Hearing those two stories really made my heart sink and those are two stories that I certainly will never forget.

 While I looked at this tower I recreated in my head what this tower would have looked like back when the wall was in commission.
 For some odd reason, I could easily picture this tower being lit up at night with the lamp post following it and I came up with this dark image and I can picture the fear in the eyes of its victims.
 Of course, I’m not saying it was lit up to look nice but lit up to make people afraid.
 I can almost imagine parents telling kids to stay away from the lights.
 It was really a remarkable scene regardless that it was a remodel.